 Qualify for Reduced Tuition

-The University of San Diego is offering members of law enforcement and public safety associations or unions a reduced tuition rate of $649 per credit hour (regular $699).
-Active duty military, veterans, and military spouses are also eligible for this discount.
+The University of San Diego is offering members of law enforcement and public safety associations or unions a reduced tuition rate of $679 per credit hour (regular $729).
+Active duty military and veterans are also eligible for this discount.
 A reduced tuition rate will be available for the entire length of the degree as long as the student remains a member of the association or union, etc.

 Qualifications and Process:

 - Submit a completed application packet and become admitted to the Masters in Law Enforcement and Public Safety Leadership program.

 - Provide evidence of active union membership (membership card or other proof*).
 Military and veterans can provide a letter from a current supervisor, officer, or the Veterans Affairs

 - A copy or scan of the card or verification letter needs to be emailed or mailed to your enrollment advisor.
 The student must update the card or letter annually in January to maintain the reduced tuition

 - The discount tuition will apply to the first course and will continue through the lifetime of the degree as long as the student’s preferred status is maintained, ex. union/association membership stays current.

 *If a membership card is not available, the applicant must obtain a letter from an association, union, military or veterans affairs representative validating membership.

 Ask Your Employer About Tuition Reimbursement and Educational Incentives